dobr-bobr/mood-diary/README.md

         * Success: 200 with JSON `{"id": "string", "user_id": "string", "date": date, "value": "int", "note": "string, "created_at": datetime, "updated_at": datetime}`
         * Error: 404 with error message - MoodStamp not found.
-        * Error: 400 with error message - New value is in the wrong format.
+        * Error: 422 with error message - Value/note are in the wrong format.
-        * Error: 422 with error message - Incorrect note format.
 5) `DELETE /moodstamp/<date>`
     * Response:
         * Success: 200